ericmsh/linux-adm-tools/README.md

 This playbook will add disk space to the root logical volume part of vg01.
 It will also resize the / file system.
-Note: The value of /dev/sda and vg01 are hardcoded in the playbook.
+Note: The value of /dev/sda and vg01 are hardcoded as vars in the playbook.
 Edit when required.

 ## Step1: Increase the Disk Size of the Virtual Machine